 The question of quality and efficacy is an important one.
 Yes, you want to use safe products but you also want them to get the job done!

 So, is non-toxic dry shampoo as good as conventional dry shampoo?
 The short answer is: yes!
-The brands we’ve recommended here have been tested to not only absorb oil but also provide volume and help encourage healthy hair and scalp.
+The brands I’ve recommended here have been tested to not only absorb oil but also provide volume and help encourage healthy hair and scalp.

 That being said, since everyone’s hair is very different, you might have to do some trial and error to find the brand that works best for you individually.
 If you’re used to using aerosol sprays, you may want to play around a little bit to get used to the non-aerosol options.